Sasanian art: Stucco

-In addition to the rock reliefs, stucco reliefs played a major role in art under the Sassanids.
+In addition to the rock reliefs, stucco reliefs played a major role in art under the Sasanians.
 Since stone brick buildings were conceived as ugly, they were covered in stucco.
 Within these stucco walls reliefs were often carved of mainly floral patterns, but also figurative representations and especially animals.
 Often important state buildings, such as palaces and administrative headquearers, would have been decorated as such, often colored white.

 Paintings

 Paintings played a substantial role in Sassanid art, although it is currently poorly documented.
 Mani was known to have been a painter of some fame, apparently for panel paintings or miniatures in books.
 Nothing of this sort remains from the period, although the tradition of the Persian miniature from some centuries later was apparently the earliest in the Islamic world.

-One of the few sites where wall-paintings survived in quantity is Panjakent in modern Tajikistan, and ancient Sogdia, which was barely, if at all, under the control of the central Sassanid power.
+One of the few sites where wall-paintings survived in quantity is Panjakent in modern Tajikistan, and ancient Sogdia, which was barely, if at all, under the control of the central Sasanian power.
 The old city was abandoned in the decades after the Muslims eventually took the city in 722 and has been extensively excavated in modern times.
 Large areas of wall paintings survived from the palace and private houses, which are mostly now in the Hermitage Museum or Tashkent.
 They covered whole rooms and were accompanied by large quantities of reliefs in wood.
 The subjects are similar to other Sasanian art, with enthroned kings, feasts, battles, and beautiful women, and there are illustrations of both Persian and Indian epics, as well as a complex mixture of deities.
 They mostly date from the 7th and 8th centuries.

-In Hajjiabad a mansion in Iran was excavated, that still contained well-preserved paintings.
+In Hajjiabad, Iran, a mansion was excavated that still contained well-preserved paintings.
 The walls were decorated with frontal view busts.
-The frescos at Dura Europos, on the frontier of the Roman Empire and Sassanid Persia, are also relevant, with many figures in Persian dress.
+The frescos at Dura Europos, on the frontier of the Roman Empire and Sasanian Persia, are also relevant, with many figures in Persian dress.
 The most famous come from the Dura-Europos synagogue, and date from around 244–256; those in the Dura-Europos church may be a few years older.

 At Bishapur, floor mosaics in a broadly Greco-Roman style have survived, and these were probably widespread in other elite settings, perhaps made by craftsmen from the Greek world.